onap/vnfrqts-requirements/docs/Chapter7.rst

 **Resource Description**

-* R-77707 The VNF provide **MUST** include a Manifest File that contains a list of all the components in the VNF package.
+* R-77707 The VNF provider **MUST** include a Manifest File that contains a list of all the components in the VNF package.
 * R-66070 The VNF Package **MUST** include VNF Identification Data to uniquely identify the resource for a given VNF provider.
 The identification data must include: an identifier for the VNF, the name of the VNF as was given by the VNF provider, VNF description, VNF provider, and version.
 * R-69565 The VNF Package **MUST** include documentation describing VNF Management APIs.
 The document must include information and tools for: